ESA title

 Product description

 The main goal of the application is the sucessful detection and classification of objects that can be of interest to govermental customers in the framework of intelligence and Security.
-The picture below describes the overall ATR4PAZ tool that can be directly operated by a customer or used in the provision of a service where the customer receives only IMINT reports (avoiding the need of messing with complex SAR imagery).
+The picture below describes the overall ATR4PAZ tool that can be directly operated by a customer or used in the provision of a service where the customer receives only IMINT reports, avoiding the need of dealing with complex SAR imagery.

-The tool automatically proccess SAR PAZ imagery generating reports with the results, which can be supervised by the operator.
-This supervision of results is the key for retraining of the AI models.
+The tool automatically proccess SAR PAZ imagery, generating reports with the results, which can be supervised by the operator.
+This supervision of results is key for retraining AI models.

 Supported by a SAR simulator for training AI models, new objects of interest can be added in different scenarios, making ATR4PAZ expandable to cater for new IMINT customers.